7Block Labs

 2) Register a committee with Proof‑of‑Possession

-• pk_i (48‑byte compressed public key, expanded off‑chain to 128‑byte uncompressed G1 for precompile),
+• a pk_i (that’s a 48-byte compressed public key which gets expanded off-chain to a 128-byte uncompressed G1 for the precompile),

-• PoP_i over a fixed domain string to prevent rogue‑key attacks,
+• a PoP_i over a fixed domain string to guard against rogue-key attacks,

-• the whole validator set and maintain an “aggregated public key” AP = Σ pk_i in state, updated on churn events, or
+• the entire validator set and keep an “aggregated public key” AP = Σ pk_i in state, updating it during churn events, or

-• a Merkle root of the committee and an on‑chain AP updated only when the set changes.
+• a Merkle root of the committee along with an on-chain AP that only gets updated when there are changes in the set.

 3) Define the batch message M precisely